18F/handbook/_pages/about-us/diversity.md

 If you&rsquo;re interested in getting involved:

 - **Join our channel.** Head on over to [#g-diversity](https://gsa-tts.slack.com/messages/g-diversity/).
 - **Join our meetings.** We meet monthly, the fourth Friday of the month.
 We also have open coworking sessions every Friday.
 The meetings currently show up on the 18F Working Groups and Guilds calendar.
-If you would like to be added to the invites directly, please [message Elaine Kamlley](https://gsa-tts.slack.com/messages/@elainekamlley).
+If you would like to be added to the invites directly, please [message Cordelia Yu](https://gsa-tts.slack.com/messages/@bcordeliayu).